-Maintaining soil fertility and pH is your best option for controlling broomsedge emergence.
-If it is already a problem, bringing soil fertility and pH back to the recommended level based on soil test recommendations is the first step!
+Maintaining soil fertility and pH is a producer’s best option for controlling broomsedge emergence.
+If it is already a problem, bringing soil fertility and pH back to the recommended level based on soil test recommendations is the first step.

 Inadequate Grazing Pressure

 Inadequate grazing or defoliation pressure during the beginning of the growing season for broomsedge can also favor this plant.
 Cattle will actively graze it when it is producing young vegetative growth.
 Early in the growing season, it is quite palatable and continued defoliation at this stage will help decrease plant vigor.
 However, as it is allowed to mature, it becomes highly fibrous and unpalatable and cattle will not eat it.
 Inadequate defoliation pressure reduces stress on the plant while increasing stress on desirable forage plants.
 This creates a competitive advantage for the broomsedge.